lpapailiou/neuralnetwork/README.md

 ## Samples
 ### Overview
-In order to have an idea about the look and feel, see following samples.
+In order to have an idea about the look and feel, see following samples which were created with this library.

 Sample code for a minimal prediction task: